trinanjan12/sound_processing_with_deeplearning/tutorials/readme.md

-# This folder contain useful notes and coding exercises related to Audio Signal Processing for Machine Learning/ Deep Learning
+# This folder contains useful notes and coding exercises related to Audio Signal Processing for Machine Learning/ Deep Learning

 ## check out the original work by https://github.com/musikalkemist/AudioSignalProcessingForML